NormAusSmith/XmasLEDDisplay/README.md

 Personal project to drive a set of Christmas lights

+The main reason for uploading this to Github was as a learning experience.

 I'm using the following LED light strip
 BTF-LIGHTING WS2812B RGB 5050SMD from Amazon
 5m long (60 leds/metre) = 300 leds